Using Reports

 -

-Navigate the Reports main page
+Navigate the Reports page.

 -

-Create a report set
+Create a report set.

 -

-Edit a report set
+Edit a report set.

 -

-Delete a report set
+Delete a report set.

 -

-Activate and deactivate report sets
+Activate and deactivate report sets.

 -

-Synchronize report set updates to the DirX Audit Server
+Synchronize report set updates to the DirX Audit Server.

-Navigating the Reports Main Page
+Navigating the Reports Page

 The Reports page consists of: